Generate ServiceNow OAuth Tokens

 -

-Change the value of the token_url attribute to include your ServiceNow instance.
-For example, token_url = f"https://classics.service-now.com/oauth_token.do".
+Update the token_url with your ServiceNow instance URL.
+For example, token_url = f"https://<instance-name>.service-now.com".

 Run the Python Script

-Finally, run a Python script to test the OAuth integration and retrieve your ServiceNow access token, refresh token, and auth code.
+Finally, run a Python script to test the OAuth integration and retrieve your ServiceNow access token, refresh token, and OAuth code.

 -